XezbethMultimedia/WrathSQR/README.md

 # WrathSQR
-A remake of my previous game.
+A remake of my previous game called Wrath.